PierceB/ParkingSpaceApp/README.md

 Repository for the parking space app by the Wits Designers.

-Too run this on your own machine make sure to combine the comvo_1.h5.part* files using cat comvo_1.h5.part* > comvo_1.h5
+To run this on your own machine make sure to combine the comvo_1.h5.part* files using cat comvo_1.h5.part* > comvo_1.h5

 The project is still in early devolpment.